Jack Landau (director): Death

-After having worked as a drama instructor at both Yale University and Boston University, Landau joined the public affairs department of CBS News.
+After working as a drama instructor at both Yale University and Boston University, Landau joined the public affairs department of CBS News.
 In early 1967, he was working as a consultant on a television special for WHDH (Channel 7) in Boston.
 During the early morning hours of March 15, three teenagers broke into his apartment.
 Landau, who was clothed in a robe and slippers, was tied up with wire, after which he was beaten, strangled and stabbed.
 His body was discovered by his agent, David Weiss, on the evening of March 16.
 Landau's apartment had been ransacked, and several items had been stolen, including his white convertible.

 On the evening of March 18, Boston homicide detectives and Revere police officers arrested Michael E. Riley, 19, Eugene G. McKenna, 17, and Frederick Simone, 16, all residents of Revere, for the murder of Jack Landau.
 Riley and McKenna were charged with murder.
 Because of his age, Simone was charged with "being a delinquent child by reason of murder" and he was tried in juvenile court.
 (Years later, Simone would become a capo of the East Boston crew for the Patriarca crime family.)
 In January 1968, Riley and McKenna were sentenced to life in prison.
 In February 1969, the Massachusetts Supreme Court overturned the murder convictions because the police did not let the suspects talk with their attorneys while they were being questioned.
 Since the case would be up for retrial, Riley and McKenna seized the opportunity to strike a plea deal, and they pled guilty to manslaughter, each being sentenced to 12 to 20 years for Landau's death.